Published July 1, 2021

 The boys are already waiting in the living room, so I scoop the two of them up in my arms and nuzzle them with my sweaty face as they yelp and squirm.
 I carry them down the basement steps and ask them what I missed.
 They start telling me about an episode of Power Puggies or Power Piggies, and I nod while looking over at Jean and rolling my eyes.
 She stifles a laugh and tells me I’m bad.

 The night-light in the basement is spinning from its cord, projecting a swirl of star shapes in glowing blue colors across the cement walls.
 I put Cal down in his bed first, then David, then I sit in my armchair, studying their scrunching little faces while Jean reads them a story.
 After a few lullabies and wrangling them back under the covers a few times, we kiss them goodnight and head upstairs.
-PURCHASE ISSUE 004 TO READ THE REST.
+READ THE REST FOR FREE.

 Spotlight on NFT Art